mattleung10/gclef-wavefinder/README.md

     ```
 1. Install dependencies:
     ```
-    $ pip install pyusb numpy Pillow
+    $ pip install pyusb numpy Pillow zaber-motion
     ```
-1. Add user to `plugdev` group:
+1. Add user to `plugdev` and `dialout` groups:
     ```
     $ sudo usermod -a -G plugdev <username>
+    $ sudo usermod -a -G plugdev <username>
     ```
 1. Log out and log back in to set new group membership.
-Check group membership for `plugdev`:
     ```
     $ groups
     ```